Savannah Memorial Park: History

 About 1846 Henry Dalton (1803–1884) owner of Rancho San Francisquito, found two graves on his property that were protected by a cactus hedge.
 He set aside two acres surrounding the graves for a cemetery.
 Dalton was a merchant and had purchased a number of properties in Los Angeles and San Gabriel Valley during the late 1800s.
-He and his wife Maria nee Zamorano (1832–1914) purchased food products around the world and brought them to the San Gabriel Valley at his Rancho Azusa de Dalton homestead.
+He and his wife Maria née Zamorano (1832–1914) purchased food products around the world and brought them to the San Gabriel Valley at his Rancho Azusa de Dalton homestead.
 Henry Dalton was also called Don Enrique Dalton was the first recorded as bringing avocados to be planted in the San Gabriel Valley.
 He also imported 9,000 wine and brandy grape vines from Europe.
 He also imported honey bees from Italy.
 Henry Dalton donated the land to the city for the graveyard in 1851.
 Henry Dalton at one time was the owner of five ranches: Azusa, San Francisquito, Rancho San Jose, Rancho Addition and Rancho Santa Anita.
 Henry Dalton is interred in Calvary Cemetery, Los Angeles.

 Before the Civil War, many Southern families moved to and settled in El Monte, at the time called Lexington, and the adjacent community, Rosemead, called Savannah in the past.
 It is reputed to be the oldest Protestant cemetery in Los Angeles County.
 The El Monte Cemetery Association, incorporated in 1920, is responsible for the maintenance and upkeep of the cemetery.
 The association's funding comes from private donations and fundraising activities.